-A logical fallacy is a pattern of reasoning, that is considered fallacious due to a flaw in its logical structure or in its premises.
+A logical fallacy can be defined as a pattern of reasoning which is considered fallacious due to a flaw in its logical structure or in its premises.

-In this case, the speaker’s pattern of reasoning is considered fallacious, because they have a flaw in their premises, and specifically in their assumption that if they can’t understand how humans evolved naturally, then that means that we must have been created by God.
+In this case, the speaker’s pattern of reasoning is considered fallacious, because they have a flaw in their premises, and specifically in their assumption that if they can’t believe that humans evolved naturally, then that means that the theory of evolution is wrong.

 The types of logical fallacies

 There are two main types of logical fallacies: